CCES On-Going Opportunities

 Interested in really getting to know your community?
 Are you fulfilling a service-learning or academic community-engaged service requirement?
 Building your resume or getting extensive experience?

-Volunteering commitments for several shifts, such as every Wednesday afternoon for a semester, are a great way to get involved and really learn about an organization and the community.
-This type of commitment for an academic course or for your own experience and growth requires planning, potentially an application and likely a meeting with a supervisor to make arrangements and ensure that the commitment is a good fit for your goals and learning objectives.
+Volunteer commitments, such as a couple hour shift every Wednesday afternoon for a semester, are a great way to get involved and really learn about an organization and the community.
+This type of service work, whether for an academic course or for your own experience and growth, requires planning, potentially an application, and likely a meeting with a supervisor to ensure that the commitment is a good fit for your goals and learning objectives.

 Some On-Going Volunteer Opportunities Include...

 Pacific Lutheran University America Reads is a program aimed at improving childhood literacy.
 America Reads was a grassroots national reading campaign enacted under President Clinton that encouraged all citizens to get involved in improving literacy across the country by helping children learn to read.
-Approximately 15-20 PLU students serve as America Reads tutors and dedicate over 1800 hours of tutoring to our local elementary schools every year.
+PLU students serve as America Reads tutors and dedicate over 1500 hours of tutoring to our local elementary schools every year.

 Club Keithley is a PLU student club with a mission to connect the PLU community with the Parkland community.
 We serve at Keithley Middle School through classroom volunteering, mentoring, and before and after school programs.
 Members of Club Keithley help out in classrooms or mentor students, once to twice a week depending on their availability.
 As we look to grow the club we will be adding monthly service projects that are open to all volunteers.
 Ultimately our goal is to serve the community around us and build lasting relationships with the local schools and other Parkland organizations.

 Diplomas Now is a part of Club Keithley based on a national program designed to improving school attendance by providing students with key resources and healthy relationships.
 The program works with students who have frequent absences and could benefit from additional resources or a trained mentor.